nblockchain/geewallet/ReadMe.md

 This list is the (intended) order of preference for new features:

-- Xamarin.Forms frontends (in progress, see the 'frontend' branch)...
+- Migration from Xamarin.Forms to MAUI (in progress, see the PR#199 or its successor).
 - Switch from SegWit to native-SegWit (Bech32).
 - Support for payment-channels & state-channels (in BTC/LTC via lightning, and in ETH/ETC/DAI via Connext)
 - Automatic reminders for Seed/password checks to make sure user has not forgotten them (see https://twitter.com/takinbo/status/1201529679519330305 ).